Vydinh1211/Vydinh1211.github.io/index.md

 # Giavy Dinh's portforlio

 I am used to a student in Graphic design major and I just make a very important decision that I will start again with computer science major, I am very very very new to this major and have zero experience about this major until I study and making this portfolio for very first time.
+Very proud of my self !!!

 # Favorite Lab in CPSC 120L
 * Lab 1